lyder7/lyder7/README.md

 **Proffersion:** Audit and Assurance at Deloitte.

-I love projects that consist of something like datasience, time series, financial modelling or just abstract problemsolving about anything that is exiting.
+I love projects that consist of something like datasience, time series, financial modelling or just general problemsolving about anything that is exiting.
 If its at least involves coding in R, i am definitely inn!

 ### Currently trying to solve...